references

 For instance, a visual protection screen doesn’t function in an unobstructed way as soon as someone using the toilet sits down on it with their full body weight – which would be the prerequisite for the complete opening of the screen, and which would then inevitably lead to the soiling thereof.

-When using our composting toilets without an electric exhaust system, litter is also added to the used toilet paper.
+When using our composting toilets, litter is added to the used toilet paper.
 In this case, when looking into the opening, only the litter and possibly some toilet paper are visible as opposed to your own excretions or that of other users.

 Should you have any remaining concerns about aesthetics, then adding more litter may solve this.
 However, we expect that this is not necessary.